 With the escalating prevalence of obesity and type 2 diabetes mellitus (T2DM) in the general population, fatty liver disease has become a predominant etiology of chronic liver disease worldwide[1,2].
 Non-alcoholic fatty liver disease (NAFLD), first named by Jurgen Ludwig in 1986, was defined as hepatic steatosis affecting at least 5% of hepatocytes without any other causes of liver injury[3].
 NAFLD encompasses a histological spectrum of disorders ranging from non-alcoholic fatty liver (NAFL) to non-alcoholic steatohepatitis (NASH) and can progress to liver cirrhosis or hepatocellular carcinoma[4].
 Due to its exclusionary diagnostic criteria, the term NAFLD has encountered significant challenges in both diagnosis and treatment, particularly when patients with NAFLD present with concurrent alcohol consumption or viral hepatitis.
 In 2020, a novel nomenclature of “metabolic dysfunction-associated fatty liver disease (MAFLD)” was proposed by a panel of international experts from 22 countries to address these concerns.

 The MAFLD framework emphasizes the importance of metabolic dysfunction, as demonstrated by the revised definitions of overweight/obesity, T2DM, or the presence of at least two metabolic risk abnormalities, regardless of the underlying etiologies and comorbidities such as alcohol consumption and viral hepatitis[5].
-However, the revised definition of MAFLD, which encompasses alcoholism and acknowledges the coexistence of multiple etiologies, raises concerns regarding its impact on the natural history and therapeutic development of the condition, as well as the potential stigmatization associated with the term “fatty.”
+However, the revised definition of MAFLD, which encompasses alcoholism and acknowledges the coexistence of multiple etiologies, raises concerns regarding its impact on the natural history and therapeutic development of the condition, as well as the potential stigmatization associated with the term “fatty”.
 Recently, three large pan-national liver associations, including the American Association for the Study of Liver Disease, European Association for the Study of the Liver, and Latin American Association for the Study of the Liver, proposed a novel nomenclature for steatotic liver disease (SLD) and metabolic dysfunction-associated SLD (MASLD) through a modified Delphi process.
 In this novel nomenclature, the umbrella term, SLD, is classified into two distinct subcategories based on the presence and absence of a cardiometabolic risk factor (CMRF).
 Furthermore, the subcategory of CMRF is further classified into MASLD and MetALD depending on the alcohol consumption.
 MASLD is defined as the presence of hepatic steatosis in conjunction with at least one CMRF and no other discernible cause[6].
 Within a span of merely 3 years, two distinct nomenclatures were successively proposed.
 The magnitude of the controversy surrounding these nomenclatures remains substantial, with societies yet to reach a consensus.
 Therefore, elucidating the disparities and similarities between MASLD and MAFLD is imperative.

 THE CONTROVERSY BETWEEN MASLD AND MAFLD